MiyuHmt/cheatsheet/networks.md

 Host address from the IP address, and class D does not have any subnet mask.

+## IPv4 vs IPv6

+There are two revisions of the IP protocol that are widely implemented on systems today.

+IPv4, which is the fourth version of the protocol, currently is what the majority of systems support.

+The world now has too many internet-connected devices for the amount of addresses available through IPv4.

+A typical IPv4 address looks something like: 192.168.0.7.

+IPv6, is the sixth version of the IP protocol.

+IPv6 address is: 2001:0db8:85a3:0000:0000:8a2e:0370:7334

+IPv4 address as a 32-bit value, IPv6 addresses have a size of 128 bits.

+## IPv4 addresses classes and reserved changes

+IP addresses are typically made of two separate components.

+The first part of the address is used to identify the network that the address is part of.

+The part that comes afterwards is used to specify a specific host within that network.

+Where the network specification ends and the host specification begins depends on how the network is configured.

 ## TCP (Transmission Control Protocol)

 TCP is a network communication protocol designed to send data packets over the internet.